Mike Davies R.A.F. Meteorologist

 Mike and his wife were demobbed in September 1948 at Aldershot.

 Mike qualified as a Chartered Surveyor and he and June moved to Stockport.
-He currently lives quietly, but independently, at home in Offerton.
+He lived quietly, but independently, at home in Offerton until has death at the age of 95.